 SAGE, which stands for Support, Advocacy, Growth, and Employment, is the ongoing comprehensive case management component of DESC's mental health program.

 SAGE case managers work with clients to help them secure and maintain housing and improve their clinical and social stability, thus enhancing their level of independence and self-sufficiency.
-This program has 850 clients currently enrolled. moreChemical Dependency Treatment
+This program has over 1,000 clients currently enrolled. moreChemical Dependency Treatment

 Many clients have a sustained and/or complicated substance abuse history in addition to their co-occurring mental disorder.
 Often people suffering from mental illness who lack access to psychiatric treatment, attempt to self-medicate with street drugs or alcohol to lessen the symptoms.